 Artificial intelligence (AI) is one of those rare tools that is the future of recruiting, but is also firmly entrenched in the present.

-One way artificial intelligence is helping now, is by identifying candidates in your applicant tracking system that fit your current employee profiles or marks candidates with specific skills.
+One way artificial intelligence can automate your hiring process is by identifying candidates in your applicant tracking system that fit your current employee profiles or marks candidates with specific skills.
 Recruiters do not have to review every application this way.

-However, the downside is that AI may only surface candidates that appear to look like your current candidates.
+However, the downside for hiring managers is that AI may only surface job seekers that appear to look like your current candidates.
 This is not necessarily only about racial or gender diversity--but the same backgrounds, universities or areas of the country.

 It could devalue candidates from non-traditional educational backgrounds, or candidates in second careers.
 Rethink your settings and take a peek at some of the other resumes every once in awhile to ensure that AI is working for you, and not against you.

-A tool like Ideal can set up the parameters for you, and help you achieve your goals--even if they’re ambitious.
+If you feel like you're overwhelmed with candidates from job ads, a tool like Ideal can set up the parameters for you, and help you achieve your goals--even if they’re ambitious-- and streamline your hiring process.
 One company using Ideal wanted to screen 100% of all applications, but also save time in the process-- which Ideal helped them achieve.

 2. Search with social media

 Online candidate sourcing looks different than even 10 years ago, especially with social media.
 In fact, 73% of companies have hired an employee through social media.
-But you must do it strategically, and measure your results and think about how your outreach efforts compare across all channels.
+It's a great way to find new hires, but you must do it strategically.
+Measure your results and think about how your outreach efforts compare across all channels.

 But “social media” is not a fair term anymore; it’s too broad.
-Social media encompasses everything from Twitter to TikTok and those are vastly different platforms.
+Social media encompasses everything from Twitter to TikTok and LinkedIn and Quora.
+Those are vastly different social media platforms.

-Depending on the positions you are hiring for, LinkedIn may be better for some jobs, but Facebook may work for a different position.
+Depending on the positions you are hiring for, LinkedIn may be better a better recruitment tool for some jobs, but Facebook may work for a different position.

-However, modern tools can help you search and post on multiple platforms at a time, streamlining your approach.
+However, modern recruitment tools can help you search and place job postings on multiple platforms at a time, streamlining your approach.

 3. Evaluate your job descriptions